 13. Contact your State Energy and Water Ombudsman if you have a dispute with your electricity distributor or retailer.

-15. Subscribe to updates from reputable websites such as: http://www.emraustralia.com.au/website/free-quarterly-journal
+14. Subscribe to updates from reputable websites, including from: http://www.emraustralia.com.au/website/free-quarterly-journal

 The photos below were sent into us to show how a hole was cut so the existing meter could still be read and how to lock your meter if you don’t have a meter box.Click here for our Smart Meter Awareness and Support Groups